A writing style guide is essential for any business — especially if there are multiple content writers on the team.

 For example, if marketers from HubSpot's Dublin office write a blog post, should American editors change their spelling of "favour" to "favor"?
 "Internationalise" to "Internationalize"?
 These questions should be answered in your style guide, and the "Commonly Troublesome Words" section is a logical location to do that.

-Similarly, if you are creating content in different languages, style guides should be created for each different language.
+Similarly, if you are creating content in various languages, style guides should be created for each language.

-This section of the editorial style guide should address something less concrete than grammar rules but arguably more important: how your content should sound to the reader.
+This section of the editorial style guide should address something less concrete than grammar rules but arguably more important, and that is how your content should sound to the reader.

 Can writers use the first person?
 How do you feel about the use of industry jargon?
 Think about the words you would use to describe your content in an ideal world.
-Which of these adjectives do you want your content to evoke?
+Which adjectives do you want your content to evoke?
+Conversational, educational, academic, funny, controversial, or objective?

 Buyer personas are inextricably tied to style and tone, so it's important to include this section either before or after the "Style and Tone" section of your style guide.
 Why is it so important to include personas?
 Because the style and tone you adopt should be informed by your target audience, i.e. the people that will be reading all this stuff you're writing.